ewhicher/matter/content/collections/pages/growth-mission.md

     enabled: true
   -
     id: ldbr0wsn
-    text: 'Our growth is slowing, we need an injection of momentum'
+    text: 'Our growth is slowing, we need to make our services more accessible'
     type: row
     enabled: true
   -